 Bringing a professional academic editor into your project is one of the best ways to achieve your publishing goals.
 But like any relationship, a sustainable author–editor relationship takes work, as both parties are responsible for ensuring their own and the other’s needs and expectations are met.
-Whether your relationship lasts for only a single project or for multiple decades, here is how authors can build sustainable relationships with editors (keep an eye out for next week’s post on how editors can do their part to to build sustainable relationships with authors!).
+Whether your relationship lasts for only a single project or for multiple decades, here is how authors can build sustainable relationships with editors.

 Every author approaches their craft differently.
 Your writing process is unique to your life situation, energy levels, and professional goals—and this shapes what kind of editor relationship you need.
 Before you start talking to editors, set aside some time to turn a generous but keen eye to your work process and how you approach writing.

 Notice where in your writing process you find yourself wanting help and what kind of feedback you’re craving.
 Maybe you struggle with introductory and conclusion chapters and wish someone could read the body chapters first to help you figure out what those framing chapters should say.
 Perhaps you find it difficult to decide which peer review suggestions to follow and which can be ignored.
 Maybe you tend to put off citation formatting to the very end and then forget to fix it after all.
 Or perhaps you have difficulty sustaining the writing schedules you set for yourself and would benefit from external deadlines.

 When doing this, it’s important not to judge your writing process.
 This isn’t the time to beat yourself up for not writing the way you think you should, especially considering how much all of our writing routines have changed during the pandemic.
 Instead, it’s the time to get real with yourself about your process, your energy levels, and your workflow—keeping in mind that these might have shifted recently.